anon0524365255/nime25-website/index.md

 patch, which are annotated with reflections on design thinking and motivations.
 We used the real-time timbre remapping system presented in the paper and each patch either exemplifies a feature of the system or presents an intervention applied to overcome a limitation or achieve an aesthetic goal.
+A [concept map](#concept-map) highlights important features that emerged during the curation of this portfolio and connects individual patches.

 ### Derailer